mathiiiiiis/SonoWeb/README.md

 # SONO WEBSITE

-This is the code for the official Sono Website
+This repository contains the code for the Sono website, built with Vue.
+It can be deployed easily using Docker.

+## Contributing
+If you want to contribute, fork the repository and open a pull request with your change s.